Ignas Sargiūnas: National team career

 Sargiūnas played for the Lithuania men's national under-16 basketball team in the 2015 FIBA Europe Under-16 Championship, where he averaged 8.7 points, 2.9 rebounds, 1.6 assists per game and helped the team to win a silver medal.
 Later he also represented the Lithuania men's national under-17 basketball team in the 2016 FIBA Under-17 World Championship, Lithuania men's national under-18 basketball team in the 2016 FIBA U18 European Championship, 2017 FIBA U18 European Championship and the Lithuania men's national under-20 basketball team in the 2019 FIBA U20 European Championship.
 Sargiūnas was one of the Lithuania youth national basketball teams key players in most of FIBA youth competitions he played, except in 2016 when he competed with one year older (mostly born in 1998) opponents and teammates.

 In 2025, Sargiūnas was for the first time invited to the Lithuania men's national basketball team training camp and in his debut year was included into the final roster of the Lithuania men's national basketball team during a major tournament – EuroBasket 2025.

+On 27 November 2025, Sargiūnas scored 9 points in the last 10 seconds, including the game winner at the buzzer, of Lithuania's game against Great Britain in the 2027 FIBA Basketball World Cup qualification.